 Looking south towards Robinson from the footpath above Scar Crags.

-The new zig-zag footpath to the top of Sail.
+The zig-zag footpath to the top of Sail.

 The route to Crag Hill from the summit of Sail, height 773 metres (2536 feet).
 To the left of Crag Hill is Wandope.